Project Gutenberg’s Uncle Remus and Brer Rabbit, by Joel Chandler Harris

 There should come a time in a nonprofit’s growth when it slowly matures by doing the right things.
 The day will come when the organization cannot just rely on Free.

-I know one organization that has built up and continues to rely predominantly on free, and all their staff members raise their support to work for free full-time.
-When I worked with them, I was trying to give a presentation, and the room I was used to was unusable.
-Due to improper wiring by free volunteers over the years, the rooms were unusable and posed fire hazards.
+I know one organization that has built up and continues to rely predominantly on free labor, with all its staff members donating their time to work full-time.
+When I worked with them, I was giving a presentation, and the room I was used to was unusable.
+Due to improper wiring by volunteer workers over the years, the rooms were unusable and posed a fire hazard.

 I couldn’t get the work sent to my email accounts because the free IT support didn’t set up their campus correctly.